-Waddington unit at Lincoln County Hospital has a special side room used exclusively by patients receiving your type of treatment.
+Waddington unit has a special side room used exclusively by patients receiving your type of treatment.
 It comprises a bedroom and your own ensuite bathroom with shower.
 Besides a bed the main room also contains an arm chair, a refrigerator, and a kettle with coffee and tea making facilities.
 It has a window looking out onto a courtyard.